-It would be hard to work in the accounting and bookkeeping fields without knowing at least a little bit about Quickbooks.
-Given that up to 80 percent of U.S. businesses use some version of Quickbooks, accurately listing your skills with this bookkeeping program on your resume is vital to getting your job application the best shot at acceptance.
+It would be hard to work in the accounting and bookkeeping fields without knowing at least a little bit of Quickbooks experience.
+Given that up to 80 percent of U.S. businesses use some version of this software, accurately listing your Quickbooks experience on your resume is vital to getting your job application the best shot at acceptance.

 Quickbooks publishes several different versions of the ubiquitous accounting software, so you first need to be specific about which one you have experience in.

-Furthermore, if you have a gap of even a year or two since the last time you used a Quickbooks tool, you should brush up.
+Furthermore, if you have a gap of even a year or two since your last Quickbooks experience, you should brush up.
 Quickbooks publisher Intuit, like all major software makers, rolls out functionality updates regularly that can make the interface unfamiliar at first.

 At SkillsetGroup, our recruiters test every candidate on their business software skills to make sure they’re up-to-speed before we send them to our clients for interviews.
 Unlike other staffing companies, however, we go over the test results with our candidates so they know their strengths and weaknesses.